 Their training also needs to be considered due to their delicate nature.
 Cocker spaniels are, however, a good learner who is very trainable.

 The collie is an intelligent Scottish dog known for its agility and love for physical exercise.
 They do play well with children at home.
-The collie has a wedge-shaped head and comes in two varieties of coat.
+The collie has a wedge-shaped head and comes in two varieties of coats.
 Collies either come in a rough coat or a smooth coat variant.

 Coton de Tulear